 Process and Results

 My process always starts with a planning and sketching session.
 I made a few notes about the colours and placements so I could better align the new character with my branding and collateral.
 I then used Procreate App on my iPad to sketch up some ideas, playing with different proportions and stylisations before eventually settling on a little square faced robot with a messy hairdo.

-The sketches were then exported from my iPad into Adobe Illustrator for inking and colouring.
+The sketches were then exported from my iPad into Adobe Illustrator for inking and colouring, then moved the artwork into Photoshop to experiment with different textures and finishes.
 I’d considered how often the character would be viewed on mobile, so I decided on a bold minimal colouring style that would work well at smaller sizes, whilst still being impactful at a larger scale.

 My little robot character has undergone a fair few stylistic and structural changes over the years – from the simple single layer linework I used in 2012, through to the more colourful layered iteration I’m using now.
-It’s been a fun opportunity to experiment with different approaches to using character illustrations as a brand asset.
+It’s been a fun way for me to experiment with different approaches to using character illustrations as a brand asset.

-There are a few more things I’d like to try out with this character too, such as animation and large scale pieces.
+There are a few more things I’d like to try out with this character too, such as animations and prints.
 I’ll be sharing the results on my Instagram for those interested.

 If you’d like to commission a character of your own, please get in touch.